Azure-Samples/ms-identity-javascript-nodejs-tutorial/3-Authorization-II/2-call-api-b2c/README.md

 ## Overview

-This sample demonstrates a Node.js & Express web application calling a Node.js & Express web API protected by Azure AD B2C using the [Microsoft Authentication Library for Node.js [PREVIEW]](https://aka.ms/msalnode) (MSAL Node [PREVIEW]).
-In doing so, it also illustrates various authorization concepts, such as [OAuth 2.0 Authorization Code Grant](https://docs.microsoft.com/azure/active-directory/develop/v2-oauth2-auth-code-flow), [Dynamic Scopes and Incremental Consent](https://docs.microsoft.com/azure/active-directory/develop/v2-permissions-and-consent), [Access Token validation](https://docs.microsoft.com/azure/active-directory-b2c/tokens-overview#validation) and more.
+This sample demonstrates a Node.js & Express web application calling a Node.js & Express web API protected by Azure AD B2C using the [Microsoft Authentication Library for Node.js](https://aka.ms/msalnode) (MSAL Node).
+In doing so, it also illustrates various authorization concepts, such as [OAuth 2.0 Authorization Code Grant](https://docs.microsoft.com/azure/active-directory/develop/v2-oauth2-auth-code-flow), [dynamic scopes and incremental consent](https://docs.microsoft.com/azure/active-directory/develop/v2-permissions-and-consent), [access token validation](https://docs.microsoft.com/azure/active-directory-b2c/tokens-overview#validation) and more.

 ## Scenario

 1. The client application uses the **MSAL Node** to sign-in a user and obtain a JWT **Access Token** from **Azure AD B2C**.
-1. The **Access Token** is used as a *bearer* token to authorize the user to access the **resource** (a Node.js & Express custom web API).
+1. The **Access Token** is used as a *bearer* token to authorize the user to access the **resource**.
 1. The **resource owner** responds with the resource that the user has access to.

 ![Overview](./ReadmeFiles/topology.png)